agateau/pixelwheels/docs/translations.md

 # Translations

+So you want to translate Pixel Wheels to a new language?
+Awesome!
+Read on.

+## Requirements

+At the moment adding, updating or testing translations requires building the game.
+This might change in the future, but for now follow the [building documentation](building.md) for details.

 ## Adding a new translation

+- Create a fork of [PixelWheels GitHub project][github] and clone it.

 - Copy `po/messages.pot` to `po/{language}.po` (or `po/{language}_{COUNTRY}.po` if you want to create a country-specific variant).